Prompt Asks for "Best" Without Defining a Decision Rule

 Step 6: Build a reusable rubric file

 For decisions you make often (vendor choice, library selection, architecture pattern), store the rubric in a file.
-Each new decision uses the same rubric with new options.
+Each new decision reuses the same rubric with new options, so the criteria and weights stay stable across decisions and across teammates.

 How to confirm the fix

-• The scoring table is reproducible; you can recompute it by hand.
+• The scoring table is reproducible: you can recompute the totals by hand and get the same winner.

 • The trade-off list names concrete weaknesses, not vibes.